-Children in Reception and Key Stage 1 follow the synthetic phonics approach, using the ‘Letters and Sounds’ programme.
+Children in Reception and Key Stage 1 follow the synthetic phonics approach, using the ‘Bug Club Phonics’ programme.
 It’s an approach to teaching phonics in which individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words.

 The daily phonics sessions are intended to be fun and lively, involving lots of speaking, listening and games.
 The focus is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.

-Letters and Sounds is divided into six phases, with each phase building gradually upon previous learning.
+Bug Club is divided into six phases, with each phase building gradually upon previous learning.
 Children have time to practise and expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught.
+They are also taught to read and spell ‘tricky words’ during weekly language sessions – words with spellings that are unusual or that children have not yet been taught.
 These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just learn them.

-There are six phases of letters and sounds taught up to Year 2.
+There are six phases of Bug Club Phonics taught up to Year 2.
 Many children will cover Phase 1 in pre-school settings, phases 2, 3 and 4 are taught in Reception and consolidated in Year 1.
 Children are then taught phase 5 in Year 1 and phase 6 in Year 2.

 What do all the technical words mean?